Acorns Day Nursery

 How will I be informed / consulted about the ways in which my child is being supported?

 You will receive daily information from your keyperson.
-You will have regular opportunities for meetings to discuss your child's development and your child's detailed 'Learning Journey' will be available at any time.
-This contains observations, information and photographs of the activities your child has been taking part in which are linked to the EYFS.
+You will have regular opportunities for meetings to discuss your childs progress.
+We use Tapestry, which is a personal online journal giving regular observations, information and photographs of the activities your child has been taking part in which are linked to the EYFS.
 Any extra planning or targetted plans that are in place will be reviewed and discussed with you on a two weekly/monthly basis.

 The nursery has an open-door policy where parents can see their key person, the SENCO, or the manager when required.

 How will the setting adapt the Early Years Foundation Stage curriculum for my child's needs?